Open-Science-Community-Saudi-Arabia/localisation/README.md

 ### Workflow

-**Localization** is a more comprehensive process than Translation that addresses cultural and non-textual components as well as linguistic issues when adapting the text for another country or locale, as defined by [Stephanie Harris](https://www.vengaglobal.com/blog/translation-localization-difference/).
+**Localization** is a more comprehensive process than translation that addresses cultural and non-textual components as well as linguistic issues when adapting the text for another country or locale, as defined by [Stephanie Harris](https://www.vengaglobal.com/blog/translation-localization-difference/).

 <p align="center">
 <img src= "imgs/workflow.png" width = 60%>
 <p/>

-We use **GitHub** as a version control system for all the translation and to aknowledge all contributors. **Crowdin** is used as translation management system (or TMS) to make contribution smooth.
-Any changes made to crowdin will be reflected on GitHub using automation and continues integration (CI).
-Crowdin provide Translation Memory (TM), Glossary, Machine Translation (MT) and QA checks.
+We use **GitHub** as a version control system for all the translations and to acknowledge all contributors. **Crowdin** is used as a translation management system (or TMS) to make contributions smooth.
+Any changes made to Crowdin will be reflected on GitHub using automation and continuous integration (CI).
+Crowdin provides Translation Memory (TM), Glossary, Machine Translation (MT) and QA checks.

 <p align="center">
 <img src= "imgs/TMS.png" width = 60%>
 <p/>

-We also uses **Zenodo** to produce DOI that aids in citation tracking.
-More detailed guidlines for the translation is in the [Contributing guidelines](https://github.com/Open-Science-Community-Saudi-Arabia/localisation/blob/main/CONTRIBUTING.md).
+We also use **Zenodo** to produce DOI that aids in citation tracking.
+More detailed guidelines for the translation is in the [Contributing guidelines](https://github.com/Open-Science-Community-Saudi-Arabia/localisation/blob/main/CONTRIBUTING.md).

 ## Current Projects

 - **Translation for Open Life Science Talks and Transcripts.**

-Open Life Science mentoring and training program also known as OLS has been running since January 2020 and offers a 16-week project-based opportunity to learn open science practices.
-In order to make some of its resources more accessible, [Talarify](https://twitter.com/talarify?lang=en) and [Open Science Community in Saudi Arabia](https://twitter.com/OpenSciSaudi) translated part of OLS3 cohort resources.
-More detailed can be found in [this respository](https://github.com/Open-Science-Community-Saudi-Arabia/ols3-cohort-talks-and-transcripts).
+Open Life Science (OLS) mentoring and training program has been running since January 2020 and offers a 16-week project-based opportunity to learn open science practices.
+To make some of its resources more accessible, [Talarify](https://twitter.com/talarify?lang=en) and [Open Science Community in Saudi Arabia](https://twitter.com/OpenSciSaudi) translated part of OLS3 cohort resources.
+More details can be found in [this respository](https://github.com/Open-Science-Community-Saudi-Arabia/ols3-cohort-talks-and-transcripts).

-- **Translation of _The Turing Way_.**
+- **translation of _The Turing Way_.**
 The Turing Way is a handbook to reproducible, ethical and collaborative data science.
-It support a diverse community of contributors to make data science accessible, comprehensible and effective for everyone.
+It supports a diverse community of contributors to make data science accessible, comprehensible and effective for everyone.
 Part of the topics in _the Turing Way_ was already translated to Spanish, OSCSA has introduced the same workflow to translate _the Turing Way_ to Arabic.

 ## Contributing :two_hearts:
 - If you like it, leave your star in this project :star2: